 Each GANA node is governed by the GANA Knowledge Plane (KP).
 The KP interacts with EMSs, NMSs, and OSSs through Reference Points, and also enables any of these to be "enhanced" by using replaceable and (re)-loadable DEs that can be used for specific management and control operations.
 DEs drive self-* operations by programmatically (re)-configuring MEs.
 Network-level DEs in the KP have a network-wide scope, and operate an outer control loop.
 Node-level DEs govern the behaviour of a node; Function-level DEs govern routing, forwarding, QoS, QoE, and similar services; Protocol-level DEs manage protocols.

-The Overay Network for Information eXchange (ONIX) is used for auto-discovery of information and entities, and implements a real-time inventory.
+The Overlay Network for Information eXchange (ONIX) is used for auto-discovery of information and entities, and implements a real-time inventory.
 The Model-Based Translation Service is similar to that of FOCALE.
 It translates technology- and vendor-specific raw data onto a common data model for use by network level DEs, based on an accepted and shared information model.

 4.4.5 COMPA